frictionlessdata/datapackage/README.md

-# Frictionless Standards

-At the core of [Frictionless][site] is a set of patterns for describing data including  Table Schema (for tables), Data Resource (for files), and Data Package (for datasets).

-**This site houses the formal *specifications* of these patterns.**

-For more info about the project as a whole, please visit [frictionlessdata.io][site]

-## Overview
+# Data Package (v1)

+> [Data Package (v2)](https://datapackage.org/) is being under active development.
+Please read the [announcement](https://frictionlessdata.io/blog/2023/11/15/frictionless-specs-update/)

-### What's a Data Package?
+## What's a Data Package?

 A Data Package is a simple container format used to describe and package a collection of data (a dataset).

 A Data Package can contain any kind of data.
 At the same time, Data Packages can be specialized and enriched for specific types of data so there are, for example, Tabular Data Packages for tabular data, Geo Data Packages for geo data etc.

-### Data Package Specs Suite
+## Data Package Specs Suite

-When you look more closely you'll see that Data Package is actually a *suite* of specifications.
+When you look more closely you'll see that Data Package is actually a _suite_ of specifications.
 This suite is made of small specs, many of them usuable on their own, that you can also combine together.

 This approach also reflects our philosophy of "small pieces, loosely joined" as well as "make the simple things simple and complex things possible": it easy to just use the piece you need as well to scale up to more complex needs.